 Finding Community

 This comes straight from the heart, I want to talk about finding community.
 Whether that’s finding community in your personal life, work life, or whatever kind of community you are searching for.
-It becomes so hard, especailly for entrepreneurs.
+It becomes so hard, especially for entrepreneurs.
 Working from home can make it a challenge, for sure.
-There are some weeks I can go a full seven days without seeing a single person besides my husband.
+There are some weeks when I can go a full seven days without seeing a single person besides my husband.
 You’re not going to the office, you don’t have coworkers to go out with.
 Entrepreneurship ends up looking like this for a lot of people.

 Not only that, but after COVID so many people lost connections and community.
 Now, I know you probably know all of this.
 You’ve probably experienced this.
 The obstacles you have to face, mainly emotionally, make finding community so important.